Cataracts are a progressive condition that blurs and distorts your vision. Surgery is the only permanent solution.

 Cataracts Are Common

 Cataracts gradually develop over time...

-We will perform a comprehensive eye exam to determine the cause of your vision loss.
+At Silicon Valley Eye Physicians, we will perform a comprehensive eye exam to determine the cause of your vision loss.
 First, we will test your visual acuity with a lettered chart.
 Then, we can evaluate the front of your eye and your retina to evaluate the structure of your eye.
 Depending on our findings, we will guide you through the next stages of managing your cataracts.

 More Information About Cataracts

 According to the National Institutes of Health, cataracts will affect half of all Americans by the time they reach age 75.
 Cataracts can cause uncomfortable symptoms including blurry vision and difficulty reading or driving.
 Cataract surgery is a safe, effective, and widely performed method of eliminating cataracts and restoring the quality of your vision.
 Dr. David Mark at Silicon Valley Eye Physicians has received extensive training in cataract surgery and can help you achieve better vision without the need for contacts or glasses by combining your procedure with multifocal intraocular lenses.
-To help you get the care you need, we have locations in both Sunnyvale and Santa Clara, CA.
+To help you get the care you need, we have locations in both Sunnyvale .

 The Natural Lens

 The eye’s natural lens is the transparent structure located immediately behind the colored portion of the eye (iris).
 The lens consists of an elastic capsule filled with a clear paste-like protein.